Fault reporting: Benefits

 Fault reporting eliminates maintenance costs associated manual diagnostic testing.

 Labor is eliminated in redundant designs by using the fault discovery and fault isolation functions to automatically reconfigure equipment for degraded operation.

 Maintenance savings can be re-allocated to upgrades and improvements that increase organizational competitiveness.

-Detriments
+Problems

 Faults that do not trigger a sustained requirement for fault isolation and fault recovery actions should not be displayed for management action.

-As an example, lighting up a fault indicator in situations where human intervention is not required will induce breakage by causing maintenance personnel to perform work when nothing is already broken.
+For example, lighting up a fault indicator in situations if human intervention is not required induces breakage by causing maintenance personnel to perform work when nothing is already broken.

-As another example, enabling fault reporting for Internet network packet delivery failure will increase network loading when the network is already busy, and that will cause total network outage.
+Another example is that enabling fault reporting for Internet network packet delivery failure increases network loading when the network is already busy, which causes a total network outage.